owntracks/recorder/README.md

 * `ocat --last`
     print the LAST position of all users, devices.
 Can be combined with `--user` and `--device`.
 * `ocat ... --format csv`
    produces CSV.
 Limit the fields you want extracted with `--fields lat,lon,cc` for example.
+(Note: fields which are arrays or lists are not supported.)
 * `ocat ... --format xml`
    produces XML.
 Limit the fields you want extracted with `--fields lat,lon,cc` for example.
+(Note: fields which are arrays or lists are not supported.)
 ```xml
 <?xml version='1.0' encoding='UTF-8'?>
 	<?xml-stylesheet type='text/xsl' href='owntracks.xsl'?>